Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-I asked my date to go to the gym the other day.
-They never showed up.
-That's when I knew we wouldn't work out.
+I used to think I was indecisive, but now I'm not sure.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**